 Related Reading: What I Told My Daughter: Lessons from Leaders on Raising the Next Generation of Empowered Women by Nina Tassler – Amazon

 Books About Raising Confident Girls

 If you want to go a little deeper on how to raise strong and confident daughters, these books are great for further reading:

-These tips will hopefully support you while navigating those impressionable years of raising confident daughters, who are self-assured, brave and kind.
+These tips will hopefully support you while navigating those impressionable years of adolescence to help raise confident girls, who are self-assured, brave and kind.
 Use these resources to support their self-esteem boost and resilience as they flourish into their unique, beautiful selves!